Brooke Greenberg

-Brooke Megan Greenberg (January 8, 1993 – October 24, 2013) was an American woman who became famous for being the first documented case of neotenic complex syndrome.
+Brooke Megan Greenberg (January 8, 1993 – October 24, 2013) was an American who became famous for being the first documented case of neotenic complex syndrome.
 Throughout her life of 20 years, she remained physically and cognitively similar to a toddler despite her increasing age.
 She was about 30 inch tall, weighed about 16 lb, and had an estimated mental age of nine months to one year.

 Birth and early life

 Brooke was born on January 8, 1993, to parents Howard and Melanie Greenberg at Sinai Hospital in Baltimore, Maryland.
 She was delivered by caesarean section, one month before her due date due to "intermittent growth", weighing just four pounds (1.8 kg).
 She was born with anterior hip dislocation, a condition that caused her legs to be swiveled upward toward her shoulders; it was corrected surgically.
 Otherwise, Brooke appeared to be a typical infant.
 She was the third of four girls born to her parents.

 In her first six years, she went through a series of unexplained medical emergencies from which she recovered.
 She had seven perforated stomach ulcers.
 She also had a seizure.
 This was followed by what was later diagnosed as a stroke; weeks later, no damage was detected.
 At age five, Brooke had a mass in her brain that caused her to go into a deep sleep (after confirmation that it was not a coma) for 14 days.
 The doctors diagnosed the mass as a brain tumor.
 She later awoke, and physicians found no tumor present.
 Brooke's pediatrician, Dr. Lawrence Pakula, stated that the source of her sudden illness remains a mystery.

 During an interview on the talk show Katie, her father stated that, between the ages of four and five months, she stopped growing.
 Child Frozen In Time, a documentary about Brooke, was first broadcast on TLC on August 9, 2009.